-A Wyoming rental application form is essential for property owners and landlords to screen applicants while thoroughly adhering to federal and state laws.
+A Wyoming rental application is essential for property owners and landlords to screen applicants while thoroughly adhering to federal and state laws.
 Our template provides the most critical questions to ensure a comprehensive screening process.
-Discover more about Wyoming law below and download our template for a quick and efficient applicant screening.

-Renters and applicants in Wyoming must know their rights, and Wyoming state law stipulates the following:
+Renters and applicants must know their rights, and state law stipulates the following:

-- Application Fee: In Wyoming, there is no limit to the application fee that a landlord can charge; however, landlords should not charge exorbitant fees if they want people to apply for their rental property.
-The fee should be reasonable and approximate the cost of processing the rental application.
+- Application Fee: In Wyoming, there is no limit to a landlord’s fee; however, landlords should not charge exorbitant fees if they want people to apply for their rental property.
+The fee should be reasonable and approximate the cost of processing the background check and screening.

 - Security and Pet Deposits: Wyoming has no maximum pet or security deposit .
 There might be, however, local caps imposed by cities or counties that landlords must follow.
 As per § 1-21-1208, the landlord must return the security deposit, minus any deductions for items such as unpaid rent or damages to the unit, to the tenant within 15 to 30 days.